steezeburger/brainspread/README.md

 # install the sqlx-cli
 cargo install sqlx-cli --features native-tls,sqlite

-# best to be in the db directory when running these commands
+# it's best to be in the db directory when running sqlx commands,
+# but you can also specify the path to the db file via `--database-url`,
+# except for the `migrate add` command.
+# that seems to just create the migration in `./migrations/` regardless of where you are.
 cd src-tauri/db

 # create the database